grizzly-atoms/metaphrase/README.md

 * Synchronizes with one or more remote Metaphrase servers to allow the process of translation to take place across multiple environments (e.g. development, staging, production)

 ## Best Practices
-Whenever possible store phrases or longer parts of copy rather than individual strings

 |Do | Don't |
 |---|-------|